63days/Transglot/README.md

 CUDA: 11.2

 ## Usage
+1. From [here](https://drive.google.com/drive/folders/1e9LpP0NuKMTMLABVOkoiz1elMd-oAgC-?usp=sharing), you can download the point clouds data.
+I sampled the point clouds from the meshes in ShapeNet with trimesh. please put it in folder "data" with `mkdir data`.
 1. To download additional required data, please run the following commands.
 You first need to accept the Term Of Use [here](https://docs.google.com/forms/d/e/1FAIpQLScyV1AsZsfthqiPhuw6MFL1JZ4p8GSDPIj8uwH0BRWQl3tejw/viewform).
    Upon review, Shapeglot authors will email to you the necessary link that you need to put inside